v-maxson/Discord.jsTemplate/README.md

 ------------------------------------------------

 ### Getting Started:
-1. Clone this project with `git clone https://github.com/gam03/Discord.jsTemplate`.
+1. Clone this project with `git clone https://github.com/gam03/Discord.jsTemplate {folder name}`.
-2. Navigate to the cloned directory (usually with `cd Discord.jsTemplate`).
+2. Navigate to the cloned directory (usually with `cd {folder name}`).
 3. Install required dependencies with `npm i` or `npm ci`.
 4. Work from there.
 You can change or remove any existing project files.